 Floors including Sub-floors

 Repair Category 1

-Notes FLOORS: Flooring is loose underfoot when weight tested and slopes off level in areas.
+Notes FLOORS: Flooring is loose underfoot, in areas.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
 SUB-FLOORS: None available for inspection.